defog-ai/defog-components/testing/README.md

 function createData(
     // the columns you want to create data for
     // if any of these don't exist in the mock columns above, they will be created with data type numbers
-    // if you want to handle a new column type, add it in two places:
+    // if you want to handle a new column, add it in two places:
     // 1. in the mockColumns array above
     // 2. inside the switch case within this function which will handle your new column
     // decimalColumns: if you want any columns to be decimals, add them here